 Myakka State Park is located in Sarasota in Sarasota County, Florida.
 It is a 1.920 acre park that I had always wanted to travel and take in the sights.

-I knew that our time here was limited because it was a stop off spot getting from point A to point B. But, if I never got a chance to head back this way I might kick myself for spending the short amount of time I had today.
+I knew that our time here was limited because it was a stop-off spot getting from point A to point B. But, if I never got a chance to head back this way I might kick myself for not spending the short amount of time I had today.

 We paid a $6.00 fee as we entered the Myakka River State Park.
 Much of the park from North to South can be traveled by car.
 Upon entering we decided we would drive the entire length before deciding where we would stop.